You wake up one morning to find yellow spots on your lawn. You’re not happy.

 Naturally, you want your grass green again, and fast.
 But what caused the problem?

-At least three issues can make a healthy lawn change color from green to yellow.
+There are lots of issues can make a healthy Central Texas lawn change color from green to yellow.
+Here is what we find most often:

-Poor soil can have too few nutrients that help your grass stay healthy.
+A lack of nutrients in the soil can lead to an unhealthy lawn.
 This also makes grass susceptible to pests and diseases, which cause the grass to turn yellow.
+In the spring, it’s typically a nitrogen deficiency.

 - If soil issues caused your yellow lawn, you can amend the soil with compost.
 This can help fix problems such as poor drainage and proper pH levels.